-Former Cumberland baseball player Kyle Allen begins his first year as a graduate assistant with the athletic department.
+Former Cumberland baseball player Kyle Allen begins his second year as a graduate assistant with the athletic department.
 His responsibilities in the department include helping with class attendance, organization of athletic department activities including Leadership Training in August for all student-athletes, as well as game management and marketing efforts.

 The Marietta, Ga., native was a four-year letterwinner under Hall of Fame coach Woody Hunt and was a freshman on the 2014 national championship team, collecting two doubles and one triple in just 14 at-bats that season.